 Sexual violence is a form of sexual harassment.
 Sexual violence refers to physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent.
-A number of different acts fall into the category of sexual violence, including rape, sexual assault, sexual battery, sexual abuse, and sexual coercion.
+Several different acts fall into the category of sexual violence, including rape, sexual assault, sexual battery, sexual abuse, and sexual coercion.